 Are you left-handed?
 Vertically challenged?
 Have trouble lifting heavy items?
 A microwave drawer is a great choice for any of these situations:

 - The appliance opens out, unlike a traditional microwave oven door that swings open on a hinge.
 This makes opening and closing the microwave oven much easier for people who are left-handed.

 - People who are shorter may have trouble lifting heavy dishes into an over-the-range microwave oven.
 A microwave drawer eliminates that problem since you just place the item into a drawer that is no higher than the average countertop.

 - This is also good for people who have back problems or feel too weak to lift heavier items into a microwave oven that is on the counter or over-the-range.

 Modern, Sleek, Stylish

 Microwave drawers are elegant, low-profile appliances that complement the style of any kitchen.
 The Sharp Stainless Steel Easy Open Microwave Drawer features concealed, touch glass controls.
 The controls are positioned at a 45-degree angle for convenient use.
 The black glass, stainless-steel finish, and bright, LED interior lighting make this look like a high–end, luxury appliance.
 The glass also allows for easy cleaning.

-Parents may feel unsure about placing a microwave oven at the eyelevel of their children.
-This problem is easily solved with a control lock that allows parents to prevent unwanted microwave drawer operation.
+Parents may feel unsure about placing a microwave oven at the eye level of their children.
+This problem is easily solved with a control lock that allows parents to prevent unwanted microwave drawer operations.
 This can be set as the default so that only adults can operate the appliance.